ImperialCollegeLondon/RCDS-regression-modelling/README.md

 2. Formulate, apply, and compare regression models based on a research question.
 3. Estimate regression coefficients using R and interpret them in the context of the question.
 4. Interpret regression model results from scientific papers.

+## 4. Acknowledgment
+Sonja Tang for her contribution in the materials and delivery of the course in 2022-2024.